owen-od/airPi_Project/readme.md

 Once you have your mailgun credentials, enter your username and password at lines 13 and 14 of the script.
 Then enter the email that you wish the alerts to be sent to at line 15.

 The script may then be set as a cronjob to run at regular intervals.
-For the script to run every 30 minutes type `sudo crontab -e` and, **adjusting the paths to match your directories**, add the below to it:
+For the script to run every 30 minutes type `sudo crontab -e` and, **adjusting the path to match your directories**, add the below to it:
 ```
 */30 * * * * /home/pi/airPi/co2_alert.sh
 ```

-The script will now run every 30 minutes and make a HTTP request to the API to check the co2 level.
-If the co2 level is above 1000ppm an email will be sent to alert the user so they can open the windows.
+The script will now run every 30 minutes and make a HTTP request to the API to check the CO2 level.
+If the CO2 level is above 1000ppm an email will be sent to alert the user so they can open the windows.

 Note that this script requires the API to be running, so you my also wish to set the API to run at boot.